Libyan Held In Germany Over Suspected Israel Embassy Plot - UrduPoint

 Libyan Held In Germany Over Suspected Israel Embassy Plot

-Berlin, (APP - UrduPoint / Pakistan Point News - 20th Oct, 2024) A Libyan suspected of planning an attack on the Israeli embassy in Berlin will appear before a judge on Sunday, German prosecutors said.
+Berlin, (APP - UrduPoint / Pakistan Point News - 20th Oct, 2024) German prosecutors said Sunday they had arrested a Libyan man on suspicion of having links to the Islamic State group and planning to attack the Israeli embassy in Berlin with firearms.

 The suspect, identified only as Omar A., was arrested on Saturday evening at his home in Bernau, just outside the German capital, the Federal prosecutors' office said.